 Who This Is For

 Cursor users who've hit the prompt quality ceiling.
 You know Cursor works.
 You've seen it ship clean features and you've seen it produce three files of code that missed the point.
-You've figured out the difference is the input — but writing a spec that's grounded in your actual repo every time is more friction than you want.
+You've figured out the difference is the input — 84% of developers are in the same position — but writing a spec that's grounded in your actual repo every time is more friction than you want.
 Tekk automates that step.
+If you're also coordinating multiple Cursor sessions across features, ai agent orchestration provides the parallel execution layer.

 Solo founders and small teams using Cursor as their dev force multiplier.
 Cursor is handling most of your coding.
 Planning is happening in your head, in chat threads, in scattered markdown files.
 The chaos is building.
 Tekk gives you one workspace — spec generation, living documents, kanban tracking — so the planning is as reliable as the execution.